-French speaking solicitors Claire Wood and Che Meakins offer an expert Anglo French family law service; they have over 10 years’ experience in cases involving French nationals, and have acted in many cross border cases involving France, Belgium, Switzerland and Luxembourg.
-Claire and Che have strong relationships with foreign lawyers and can refer you to a French lawyer when needed.
+French speaking solicitor Che Meakins offers an expert Anglo French family law service; he has years of experience in cases involving French nationals, and has acted in many cross border cases involving France, Belgium, Switzerland and Luxembourg.
+Che has strong relationships with foreign lawyers and can refer you to a French lawyer when needed.

 We offer an expert Anglo French family law service giving you cost effective advice on the choices available to you.
-Claire Wood and Che Meakins have many years of experience in cases involving French nationals and English couples living in France or a French speaking country.
+Che Meakins has many years of experience in cases involving French nationals and English couples living in France or a French speaking country.

 If you are a French national living in England or an English national living abroad, you may have a choice of where to start a divorce process.
 It is crucial that you obtain quick and early advice so that you can decide which jurisdiction will be best for you.

 There are substantial differences between the French and English courts in terms of financial outcome on divorce and the court process.
 Due to European Regulations, the ability to start a divorce process is based on habitual residence or joint nationality/domicile.
 The effect of this Regulation is that you may have a choice of jurisdiction within Europe where the courts of two countries could potentially hear the divorce and associated financial aspects.

 The way the European Regulation works means that the first court seised of the divorce, (i.e. when proceedings are issued), will deal with the proceedings.
 This gives rise to a “race to court” or “Eurostar divorce” where one or both parties are under pressure to secure their preferred court.
 We can give you advice about the best jurisdiction for you and we can act quickly to secure your interests.